LWC Development with Salesforce Extensions

 To preview a definition, hold down Ctrl (Windows or Linux) or Command (macOS) and hover over the item whose definition you want to see.
 This example shows a preview of the source of a c namespace component.

-View source of a c namespace component
+View the source of a c namespace component

 To view a definition, right-click the item and select Peek Definition, or press Alt+F12.